 The Great Lakes include 20 percent of the world’s surface freshwater and host a diverse ecosystem of aquatic and terrestrial life.
 Launched in 2010, the Great Lakes Restoration Initiative (GLRI) was created to restore and maintain the chemical, physical and biological integrity of the Great Lakes Basin ecosystem.
 The GLRI seeks to replace earlier piecemeal approaches to ecosystem restoration with a single comprehensive program.
 The Environmental Protection Agency (EPA) leads and administers the restoration initiative and partners with multiple federal agencies to carry out restoration projects.

-Since 2010, Congress has appropriated $3.48 billion to support the program’s initiatives throughout the Great Lakes region.
-As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to approve the Administration’s budget request of $320 million in the EPA’s FY2021 budget.
+Between 2010 – 2020 Congress has appropriated $3.48 billion to support the program’s initiatives throughout the Great Lakes region.
+As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to approve no less than $375 million in the EPA’s FY2022 budget.

 Throughout the Great Lakes, coastal areas are under threat from fluctuating lake levels and extreme weather events.
 As recently as 2013, water levels on the Great Lakes were at historic lows.
 They are now at historic highs with severe flooding along the shoreline of Lake Ontario, Erie, and Michigan.
 Combined with destructive storms or severe winters, port infrastructure is being challenged.

 While we cannot control the weather, ports and coastal communities can be better prepared.
-In 2018, Congress authorized the Great Lakes Coastal Resiliency Study, a multi-year partnership between the U.S. Army Corps of Engineers and the eight Great Lakes states.
+In 2018 and again in 2020, Congress authorized the Great Lakes Coastal Resiliency Study, a multi-year partnership between the U.S. Army Corps of Engineers and the eight Great Lakes states.
 The study’s goal is to develop a regional plan to improve shoreline resilience for both the man-made and natural environment.
-Congress and the Administration should include funds in the FY21 Energy and Water Development Appropriations Bill and FY2021 workplan to begin work on the study.
+Congress and the Administration should include funds in the FY22 Energy and Water Development Appropriations Bill and FY2022 Corps of Engineers workplan to begin work on the study.